Diagnosis

 Coping and support

-A diagnosis of Ewing sarcoma can be frightening — especially for the family of a newly diagnosed child.
-With time you'll find ways to cope with the distress and uncertainty of cancer.
-Until then, you may find it helps to:
+A diagnosis of Ewing sarcoma can feel overwhelming.
+With time you will find ways to cope with the distress and uncertainty of cancer.
+Until then, you may find these suggestions helpful.

-• Keep friends and family close.
 Keeping your close relationships strong will help you deal with Ewing sarcoma.
-Friends and relatives can provide the practical support you'll need, such as helping take care of your home if your child is in the hospital.
-And they can serve as emotional support when you feel overwhelmed.
+Friends and family can help with daily tasks, such as helping take care of your home if your child is in the hospital.
+They can serve as emotional support when you feel like you are dealing with more than you can handle.

-• Ask about mental health support.
-The concern and understanding of a counselor, medical social worker, psychologist or other mental health professional also may help you.
-If your child has cancer, ask your health care team for advice on providing emotional and social support and options for professional mental health support.
-You can also check online for a cancer organization, such as the American Cancer Society, that lists support services.
+Talking to a counselor, medical social worker, psychologist or other mental health professional also may help you or your child.
+Ask your healthcare team for options for professional mental health support for you and your child.
+You also can check online for a cancer organization, such as the American Cancer Society, that lists support services.

 Preparing for your appointment

-If there are signs and symptoms that worry you, you'll likely start by making an appointment with your primary care doctor — or the pediatrician if the concern is with your child.
-If your doctor suspects Ewing sarcoma, make sure you're referred to an experienced specialist.
+If there are signs and symptoms that worry you, start by making an appointment with a healthcare professional for you or your child.
+If the health professional suspects Ewing sarcoma, ask to be referred to an experienced specialist.

 Ewing sarcoma typically needs to be treated by a team of specialists, which may include:

-• Orthopedic surgeons who specialize in operating on cancers that affect the bones (orthopedic oncologists)
+• Orthopedic surgeons who specialize in operating on cancers that affect the bones, called orthopedic oncologists.

-• Doctors who specialize in treating cancer with chemotherapy or other systemic medications (medical oncologists or, for children, pediatric oncologists)
+• Doctors who specialize in treating cancer with chemotherapy or other medicines.
+They might include medical oncologists or, for children, pediatric oncologists.

-• Doctors who analyze tissue to diagnose the specific type of cancer (pathologists)
+• Doctors who study tissue to diagnose the type of cancer, called pathologists.

 What you can do